Best Places to Eat in Ushuaia Argentina

 Even though we didn’t make it to the foot of the glacier, Amy and I were starving and needed something yummy in our tummies.
 La Cabana did not disappoint with their vast selection of teas and large portions.

-My Tea was served with a timer so it was steeped to perfection and my sandwich was so large Amy and I could, and should have, split it.
+My Tea was served in the most adorable teapot accompanied by a timer so it was steeped to perfection and my sandwich was so large Amy and I could, and should have, split it.
 The cheese was fully of melty goodness, but it was the fresh baked bread that set this sandwich apart from any other I has while in Ushuaia.

 The decor of the restaurant brought me back to the tea parties I used to host as a child for my Barbies and my brother’s Ninja Turtles.
 Everything was pastel colored and gave the illusion you were in a different time.
 Plush chairs cozied up to perfectly set tables in a room full of natural light.
 Amy and I couldn’t have asked for a more perfect post hike meal.